Multi-Fidelity Bayesian Optimization with Unreliable Information Sources: EXPERIMENTAL RESULTS

 \subsection{Ablation study}

-We investigated the performances of rMFBO with respect to several changes such as auxiliary IS cost or algorithm hyperparameters variation.
+Lastly, we investigate the performance of rMFBO w.r.t. several changes such as auxiliary IS cost or hyperparameters values.
 The benchmarks are only performed using the MES and GIBBON strategies, due to the high computational overhead of the KG method, more than ten times larger than MES and GIBBON \citep{moss21gibbon}.
-We study the same setting described at the end of Section 2.
+We study the same setting described at the end of Section~\ref{pitfalls}.
+All discussed figures are in the Supplementary material.

 \paragraph{Variation of the auxiliary IS cost $\lambda_l$:}